kartoza/docker-postgis/README.md

 docker run --name "postgis" -p 25432:5432 -d -t kartoza/postgis
 ```

+**NB** If you do not pass the env variable `POSTGRES_PASS` a random password
+will be generated and will be visible from the logs or within the container in
+`/tmp/PGPASSWORD.txt`

 ## Convenience docker-compose.yml

 For convenience, we  provide a ``docker-compose.yml`` that will run a